cha0skvlt/monit-bot/README.md

 ## Features

  - 🌍 **Uptime Monitoring** – each site is checked every minute in parallel.
-If a site stays down for 5 minutes you get a notification and then hourly reminders until it recovers.
+After at least 3 minutes of downtime you get an alert and then hourly reminders until it recovers.
 - 🔐 **SSL Certificate Lifetime** – certificates are verified daily at 06:00 UTC and on demand.
 Alerts are sent if any certificate expires in seven days or less.
 - 📡 **Telegram Commands** – manage the monitored list directly in chat: `/status`, `/ssl`, `/list`, `/add URL`, `/remove URL` and `/start` for help.
 - 💾 **Durable State** – URLs, status and logs on disk (`sites.txt`, `status.json`, `monitor.log`).